Robert G. Rooney

 - Successfully defeated certification of a 10,000-home class alleging property damage and physical injuries based on odor and other emissions from a California landfill.

-- Over the course of ten years, Bob had the opportunity to represent most of the major health systems and hospitals in western Missouri and eastern Kansas, as well as dozens of physician groups and doctors in medical malpractice cases.
-During this period, he defended hundreds of lawsuits, scoring dismissals in over half.
+- Over the course of 10 years, Bob represented most of the major health systems and hospitals in western Missouri and eastern Kansas, as well as dozens of physician groups and doctors in medical malpractice cases.
+He defended hundreds of lawsuits, scoring dismissals in over half.
 Of the cases that were tried, all but one resulted in a directed or defense verdict.